Where to Stay in Puglia

 The main point of interest in Salento is the gorgeous city of Lecce.
 But you also have the charming seaside towns of Otranto and Gallipoli as well as lots of little villages (like Santa Maria di Leuca) that are sleepy for most of the year, but swell with vacationers and beachgoers over the summer months.

-The beaches on the western side of the peninsula tend to be sandy, whereas the eastern “beaches” are mostly rocky outcrops, jetties, or paved marinas.
-All over the peninsula, you find crystal clear turquoise waters.
+The beaches on the western side of the peninsula (all around Gallipoli) tend to be sandy and very calm, whereas the eastern “beaches” are mostly rocky outcrops, jetties, or paved marinas.
+All over the peninsula, the waters are gorgeous and turquoise.

 The Terra di Bari is the coastal region surrounding Puglia’s capital city, Bari.
 This is Puglia’s most densely populated and urban area.
 You could also think of it as the Bari metropolitan area.